Last updated on October 29th, 2021 at 12:11 pm

 Economy class syndrome means that sitting on a plane for hours without being able to move can develop thrombosis in the limbs, causing the legs to swell, hurt, or tingle.
 However, thrombosis is not to be trifled with because it can lead to death.

-Based on personal experience in the family, I strongly recommend that you deal with the topic of thrombosis before traveling.
+Based on personal experience in the family, I strongly recommend that you deal with the topic of thrombosis before traveling and buy a pair of compression stockings.
 Believe me, it’s worth it.

 A microfiber towel is a real all-purpose wonder.
-It has hardly any weight, can be packed up small, can absorb a lot of water and dirt and is easy to wash.
+It has hardly any weight, can be packed up small, can absorb a lot of water and dirt, and is easy to wash and dry.